caspargross/plasmIDent/README.md

 Run Application
 ---------------

 The pipeline requires an input file with a sample id (string) and paths for the assembly file in .fasta format and long reads in `.fastq` or `.fastq.gz`.
-The paths can be either relative to the input file location or absolute.
+The paths can either be absolute or relative to the launch directory.
 In normal configuration (with docker), it is not possible to follow symbolic links.

 The file must be tab-separated and have the following format